 Samples of my selections and some potential sashes and outer borders may help you when trying to decide value.

 I also wanted to audition sashing and outer border fabric.
 Which would you pick?
-The dark solid will be subtle and frame each block so that block stands on its own.
+The dark solid (on the far left) will be subtle and frame each block so that block stands on its own.
 Keep in mind the inner border will be the light background floral.

 The center photo shows the backing fabric chosen.